Abhaycl/RoboND-Home-Service-Robot-2P5/README.md

-# Deep RL Arm Manipulation Project Starter Code
+# Home Service Robot Project Starter Code

 The objective of this project is a full home service robot capable of navigating to pick up and deliver virtual objects.